Koh Tao Dive Sites

-The best Koh Tao dive sites are known to be among the best in all the Gulf of Thailand.
+Koh Tao dive sites are known to be some of the best in the Gulf of Thailand.
 There are over 30 dive sites around the island and most of them can be reached within a short boat ride.
-The average depth for most of the best dive sites on Koh Tao are 14m to 18m with just a few going deeper than 30m.
-Nearly all of the islands PADI and SSI dive centre’s make daily trips to the best Koh Tao dive sites are suitable for all levels of divers, with even advanced divers finding the underwater topography and aquatic life quiet impressive.
+The average depth for most of the dive sites on Koh Tao are 14m to 18m with just a few going deeper than 30m.
+Most of Koh Tao dive sites are suitable for all levels of divers, with even advanced divers finding the underwater topography and aquatic life quiet impressive.